Top 10 Tips for Growing Texas Bluebonnets

 Texas Bluebonnet: Lupinus Texensis

 Did you know that the Texas Bluebonnet (Lupinus texensis) is only one of five different varieties of native bluebonnets in the state of Texas?
-And all of them are considered the state flower!
+The Texas legislature named all five species of Bluebonnet as the state flower of Texas!

 For the sake of this article, I’m just going to focus on Lupinus texensis.
-This is the variety most available at nurseries and the easiest to grow.
+This is the variety most available at nurseries here in Central Texas and the easiest to grow.
 Learn more about the other Texas bluebonnet varieties.

 The Bluebonnet Flower